nazmul-nhb/nhb-toolbox-docs/docs/array/removeDuplicates.md

 ## removeDuplicatesFromArray

-The `removeDuplicatesFromArray` function removes duplicate values from an array, supporting deep comparison for arrays and objects.
+The `removeDuplicatesFromArray` function removes duplicate values from an array using deep equality checks, ensuring that complex objects and nested arrays are properly compared.

 ### Function Signature

 ```typescript
 export function removeDuplicatesFromArray<T>(array: T[]): T[];
 ```

+### Usage

+This function is available under the following aliases:

+- `removeDuplicatesFromArray`
+- `removeDuplicates`

 ### Parameters